muir/nject/README.md

 the injection chain.
 It has a `String()` method.

-If you think that the issue is with nject, then open an issue with the reproduce information that is available as part of the debugging (`Debugging.Reproduce`) or avilable by calling `nject.DetailedError(err)` on the error returned from `Bind()` or `Run()`.
+If you think that the issue is with nject, then open an issue with the reproduce information that is available as part of the debugging (`Debugging.Reproduce`) or available by calling `nject.DetailedError(err)` on the error returned from `Bind()` or `Run()`.

+# Uses

+Nject has been successfully used for:

+- Test frameworks so that test authors specify the test dependencies with the types injected into a function that runs a test.
+Using wrappers or `t.Clanup()` in the injection chain allows test writers to skip all or most test cleanup.
+- Endpoint handlers.
+Nject makes middleware easier to write.
+- Server startup.

 # Related packages